What's Coming to Netflix in February 2022

 - Rabbids Invasion Special: Mission to Mars (2022) N – Animated feature film based on the Ubisoft games.

-- Space Force (Season 2) N – Steve Carrell returns for a second outing as the four-star general Mark Naird leading the newly created Space Force branch of the military.
+- Space Force (Season 2) N – Steve Carrell returns for a second outing as the four-star general Mark Naird leads the newly created Space Force branch of the military.

 - Texas Chainsaw Massacre (2022) N – Following the trend of classic horror getting rebooted, we’re going to be seeing a new Texas Chainsaw Massacre arrive exclusively on Netflix.
 It’s being directed by David Blue Garcia and is about a group of teens traveling to Harlow, Texas to start a new business but they disrupt the home of Leatherface.